danielstern/highground/README.md

 # Highground.js [BETA]
 *Highground is in Beta and can be used as a testing framework for your small, one-off or prototype projects.
-It is not yet recommended for full-scale applications.*
+It is not yet recommended for full-scale applications.
+The author finds it to be their first choice for ES6 prototyping, and hope you do too.*

 > ### ˈhī ˌɡround/
 > 1. Terrain that provides strategic oversight of the surrounding area